FROM ITS GLITZY SHOPPING MALLS TO ITS FRENETIC STREET MARKETS, HONG KONG IS A MAGNET FOR BIG SPENDING TRAVELLERS.

 Elements is at the luxury end of the shopping spectrum and is located directly above the Kowloon MTR station and Airport Express.
 It’s also linked to the International Commerce Centre – Hong Kong’s tallest building.

-The mall is divided into five zones base on the Chinese elements: metal, wood, water, fire and earth.
+The mall is divided into five zones based on the Chinese elements: metal, wood, water, fire and earth.
 Here you’ll find all the major fashion brands including H&M, Zara, Prada, Burberry, Gucci, Hermes, Manolo Blahnik and Kenzo among others.

 The food options are endless at Elements, including a number of western favourites from pizza and pasta to burgers and seafood.
 There are a number of great Asia-inspired restaurants too, including Thai favourites Mango Tree and Nahm.